bernedom/bernedom.github.io/_posts/2018-05-24-structured-bindings.md

 auto[x,y,z] = a;
 ```

-Structured bindings always have to be declared using `auto` with all the possible decorations like `const` or reference.
+Structured bindings always have to be declared using `auto` and may have all the possible decorations like `const` or reference (`&`).
 This removes the possibility of explicitly casting the data into a different or more specific datatype than what is known at compile time.
 But as explicit casting should generally be avoided as often as possible, this limitation rather helps writing strongly typed code than being a hindrance.
 All bindings have the same `const`-ness and are all either copied or referenced, which means partially mutable access to a data structure is also ruled out.

 Extracting classes and structs is, as mentioned, possible but has a few possible pitfalls.